 Chondroitin sulfate provides natural support for joints.

 Chondroitin sulfate is a naturally occurring molecule found in the cartilage and connective tissues of people and animals.
 Chondroitin is the substance that enables cartilage to provide cushion to healthy joints, and it is what the body uses to make new cartilage.
-Chondroitin also serves a vital role in the maintenance of healthy skin and coat/fur.
+Chondroitin also serves a vital role in the maintenance of healthy skin.
 Chondroitin can be taken as a supplement to help maintain healthy cartilage, joint lubrication, and healthy skin, nails, and hair.*

 Not all chondroitin is created equal

 The chondroitin used in dietary supplements is extracted from the cartilage and connective tissues of animals.
 The most common animal sources are cow, pig, chicken, and shark.
 Chondroitin varies depending on the source, and scientists have separated it into three distinct classes: A, B, and C. This is important because chondroitin A has greater health benefits than B or C, and some animal sources have more chondroitin A than others.
 For instance, beef trachea cartilage (used by Springtime) has among the highest concentrations of chondroitin A. Conversely, some products on the market are labeled as 100% chondroitin but contain little to no chondroitin A, rendering them woefully ineffective.

 The science of chondroitin

 Chondroitin sulfate is one of six related substances called glycosaminoglycans (GAGs), which are also referred to as mucopolysaccharides.
 Adequate amounts of chondroitin are vital for normal joint function and maintenance as well as many of the body’s normal self-healing mechanisms.

 Springtime uses chondroitin sulfate sources with high concentrations of chondroitin-A — fully tested for potency, purity, and safety.
 Below you will find more information on Springtime products containing chondroitin: